 Dingle Marina Lodge is a waterfront B&B offering modern, comfortable rooms with marina and harbour views.
 Guests can enjoy freshly prepared breakfasts and easy access to Dingle’s restaurants, pubs, shops, and the surrounding peninsula.

-Total driving time: 2 hours, excluding stops
+Total driving time: approx. 2 hours (excluding stops)

-We return to Dingle in the early evening, where you will have free time to enjoy its colourful streets, cosy pubs, and incredible seafood.
-With a second night in this charming harbour town, there is no need to repack; just relax and soak up the magic of Dingle.
+We return to Dingle in the early evening, where you will have free time to enjoy its colourful streets, cosy

 Accommodation